"Google policy is to get right up to the creepy line and not cross it."

 The criminally insane Eric Smith, former CEO of Google

-This text is long overdue.
-It's not supposed to "list everything bad about Google", but, once again, simply seeks to entice its audience into at least questioning this big, ugly de facto monopoly which, in comparison, makes Microsoft at its worst look like an innocent puppy.
+This text is not supposed to "list everything bad about Google", but, once again, simply seeks to entice its audience into at least questioning this big, ugly de facto monopoly which, in comparison, makes Microsoft at its worst look like an innocent little puppy.

-I'm aware of how most/all companies work.
-The reason I'm not writing about BP or something like that, is that anyone with half a brain already knows that they are evil, whereas Google controls the digital world to such an extreme degree, doing such awful things, while being cheered on by the lobotomized sheeple (no offence) and hoisted to the sky by comfortable, cowardly "journalists".
-I very rarely hear anyone questioning or bashing Google, and since I don't get paid a dime for anything I write or make on my site, I have no conflict of interests.
-It's not like Google is providing any ads on this page, or sends me any traffic to speak of.
+I'm aware of how most/all big companies work.
+The reason I'm not writing about British Petrol, McDonald's, Monsanto or something like that, is that anyone with half a brain already knows that they are evil, whereas Google controls the digital world to such an extreme degree, doing such awful things, while being cheered on by the lobotomized sheeple (no offence… well, some!) and hoisted to the sky by comfortable, cowardly, dumb "journalists".
+I very rarely hear anyone questioning or bashing Google, and since I don't get paid a dime for anything I write or make on my site, I have no conflict of interest.
+(It's not like Google is providing any ads on this page, or sends me any traffic to speak of.)

 Their newspeak-esque motto, "Don't be evil", should give anyone who is not completely brainwashed the creeps.
 Microsoft may have been aggressive toward other companies, but they never treated their customers as a commodity like Google.
 It's tiring and sad to see the non-stop, mindless praise of the evil Googlempire while Microsoft is perpetually the "bad guys", largely undeservingly, if you see to the quality of much of what they produced and sold, rather than pretending that it's free while taking your soul as payment.